neubot/neubot/doc/neubot.1.rst

 transfer such that the test runs for about ten seconds.

 The ``raw`` test performs a `raw` 10-second TCP download to estimate the download goodput.
-It is called `raw' because it directly uses TCP and it does not emulate any protocol.
+It is called `raw` because it directly uses TCP and it does not emulate any protocol.
 This test uses a random Measurement-Lab server.
 During the download, this test also collects statistics about the